model-checking/kani-verifier-blog/_posts/2022-09-22-internship-projects-2022-concrete-playback.md

 INFO: Now modifying the source code to include the concrete playback unit test `kani_concrete_playback_stretched_rectangle_can_hold_original_11077055701284606517`.
 ```

-The test unit that was printed out is now added to the source code
+The test unit that was printed out is added to the source code
 automatically!
 Now we can run the test that Kani inserted into
 the source code, which can be done[^footnote-setup] with the default
 command for running Rust unit tests: